 Simon Sinek calls this purpose the brand’s “why.”
 Discovering it is the hardest part of crafting your brand narrative – it’s like a North Star that provides direction to everything the organization does.
 Once it’s established, it is very hard to change, and putting it in place requires careful thought, consideration, and reflection.
 When done right, however, it transcends everything.

-Brands like Tom’s Shoes, Warby Parker, and, yes, Apple, have grown on their ability to align customers and partners with their purpose.
+Brands like TOMS, Warby Parker, and, yes, Apple, have grown on their ability to align customers and partners with their purpose.
 Most essentially, all of these organizations have authentic purposes – for one of the world’s most valuable corporations, it’s simply the belief that technology should be beautifully designed and easy to use.

 It’s not a coincidence they communicate that message in the Hero’s Journey structure.

 A company that does this profoundly well is Dove.
 Unlike other beauty product companies, you won’t find messaging from Dove that touts softer skin or a smoother complexion.
-Dove’s “why” is “You are more beautiful than you think;” the company exists to empower people to love themselves was they are.
+Dove’s “why” is “You are more beautiful than you think;” the company exists to empower people to love themselves as they are.
 They frame this message in a perfect Hero’s Journey narrative: the broken world is a place where people feel they need to present as someone they’re not to be accepted or seen as beautiful.

 The hero is that outsider: a person who is beautiful and wonderful just as they are.
 Dove products exist not to fundamentally change the customer, but rather to bring out the beauty that’s already within: empowering them to present their true, confident self to the world.